nauvane/babelish/content/docs/Experiment with Markdown/What is Markdown?/index.md

 >     This is a paragraph with a *link* to [CommonMark](https://commonmark.org/)

+A paragraph, by contrast with a heading, doesn't bear any specific code in Markdown, but is simply delimited by being followed by a blank line.

-Single asterisks denote italics; double italics denote bold.
+Single asterisks denote emphasis, or italics; double asterisks denote strong emphasis, or bold type.

 Here is an unordered list:
 >     - markup